-For folks who don’t consider themselves well-disciplined, this idea may seem unlikely.
-But believe it or not, one can only attain inner peace and success if you try to improve self-discipline.
+But believe it or not, one can only attain inner peace and success if one tries to improve self-discipline.

 7 Ways To Improve Self-Discipline Even When You’re Distracted